 Series: True Believers #2

-Other books by this author that I've reviewed include High Stakes, My Immortal, An Enchanted Season, Bad Boys of Summer, When Good Things Happen to Bad Boys, The Night Before Christmas, Out of the Light, and into the Shadows, Bad Boys in Black Tie, Burn.
+Other books by this author that I've reviewed include High Stakes, My Immortal, An Enchanted Season, Bad Boys of Summer, When Good Things Happen to Bad Boys, Slow Ride, The Chase, The Night Before Christmas, Out of the Light, and into the Shadows, Bad Boys in Black Tie, Burn.

 Second in the True Believers romance series for New Adults and revolving around a group of friends in college.
 The couple focus in Sweet is on Jessica Sweet and Riley Mann.